Rainn Wilson urges a spiritual revolution in his new book 'Soul Boom'

 Wilson, who is also a podcaster and cofounder of the media company SoulPancake, says he has now resolved any personal uncertainty about a higher power.
 "I know there's a God.
 It's not a faith thing.
 God is as real to me as my body is – as my rapidly decaying body," he said.

 "How do I know?
 I know that I love.
 I know that I love my wife.
 I know that I love my son.
-I know that I love my father who passed away a few years back," Wilson, tearing up.
+I know that I love my father who passed away a few years back," Wilson says, tearing up.

 Seeking the sacred in everyday life